VBV-121/Churn-Prediction-Model/README.md

 Part 1 - Data Preprocessing

-Part 2 - Creating an ANN Model!
+Part 2 - Creating an ANN Model

 Part 3 - Making predictions and evaluating the model